-Organised by the Marrickville Peace Group and attracting over 70 people, the occasion offered participants the opportunity to remember the loss of all servicemen and women in WW1 and subsequent wars, the suffering of those that were scarred physically and psychologically and the grief endured by their families.
+The occasion offered participants an opportunity to remember the loss of Australian servicemen and women in WW1 and subsequent wars, along with the physical harm and psychological trauma suffered by others that served, as well as the grief endured by their families.

 As the name suggests, however, Anzac Day Reflections aim to do more than recognise Australian casualties resulting from military service in foreign lands.
-In the spirit of genuine remembrance, they offer participants the opportunity to ask some hard questions, such as how our nation got involved in these wars, what purposes were actually being served, and what mistakes may have been made in prolonging hostilities.
+In the spirit of genuine remembrance, they offer participants the opportunity to ask some hard questions, such as how our nation became involved in these wars, what purposes were actually being served, and what mistakes were made in prolonging hostilities.

 Anzac Day commemorations tend to ignore such questions in favour of celebrating “sacrifice and heroism” along with fostering such fictions as the nation was born at Gallipoli and our national identity was established in wartime.1